Ian Knot, Ian's Fast Shoelace Knot

 not to pull the ends all the way through, as this will form a "knot" instead of a "bow".
 In fact, this is a

-quick way to tie a starting knot (though the finger movements must be reversed left to right or else it forms a
+quick way to tie a starting knot (though the finger movements must be reversed left/right to balance the

 This final step simply completes the knot by pulling the loops tight.
 With practice, I can now tie my laces in